Tarek Morad

-Tarek Morad (Arabic: طارق مراد; born August 21, 1992) is an American professional soccer player who currently plays for Oakland Roots in the USL Championship.
+Tarek Morad (Arabic: طارق مراد; born August 21, 1992) is an American professional soccer player who last played for Oakland Roots in the USL Championship.

 Early life

 Personal

-Tarek was born in Los Angeles, CA and raised in Chino Hills, CA to Egyptian parents and has two older brothers.
+Tarek was born in Los Angeles, California and raised in Chino Hills, California to Egyptian parents and has two older brothers.
 He attended Chino Hills High School where he would twice win the Sierra League and be named the Sierra League MVP as a Junior.

 College and Youth

 Morad was to originally play college soccer at UC Riverside as a midfielder but his scholarship offer was rescinded.
 Instead he enrolled at Mt.
 San Antonio College in 2010.
 While at Mt.
 San Antonio he led the Mounties to the South Coast Conference Title as well the California Junior College State Championship.
 He was also named to the All-Conference team.

 In 2011 Morad would transfer to UC Irvine where he would be converted to a defender.
 He would play in 61 matches and score three goals during his time there.
 During his Senior year UC Irvine would win the Big West Conference Title and would make it to the quarterfinals of the NCAA Tournament; a school record.

 In 2013 Morad also play with the Chivas USA U23 team.
 Chivas would finish the year unbeaten on their way to the Coast Soccer League Championship where Morad would score the final goal of Championship match.